SandipGarai/VPIanalysisPlatform/README.md

 ## Methodology

-### GBNVPI Calculation
+### VPI Calculation

-The GBNVPI is computed using the following steps:
+The VPI is computed using the following steps:

 1. **Feature Standardization**: DSI and RFVL are normalized using Min-Max scaling (0-1 range)
 2. **PCA Application**: Principal components are extracted from standardized features
 3. **Index Calculation**:
    ```
-   GBNVPI = 1 - normalized(PC1)
+   VPI = 1 - normalized(PC1)
    ```
-4. **Interpretation**: Higher GBNVPI values indicate better protection against the virus
+4. **Interpretation**: Higher VPI values indicate better protection against the virus

 ### RFD Calculation